CasperHesp/localHFchat/README.md

 ## Concluding note

-Several app/model parameter toggles are intentionally hidden in the UI to keep things simple for demo purposes; they can be exposed easily if needed (e.g., temperature, top-p, repetition penalties, token limits, timeouts, context knobs).
+Various app/model parameter toggles are intentionally hidden in the UI to keep things simple for demo purposes; they can be exposed easily if needed (e.g., temperature, top-p, repetition penalties, token limits, timeouts, context knobs).

 Next steps / roadmapfocus on device-, OS-, and cluster-level optimizations, including:

 * Edge (pre-)computing for faster local response and reduced bandwidth,
 * Federated learning for privacy-preserving adaptation,
 * Invertible masking / pseudonymisation to protect sensitive fields during processing.
 * These approaches can be explored once implementation requirements and constraints are clearer.